 Post-Master's Doctor of Nursing Practice (DNP)

-Saint Louis University School of Nursing is now offering the online post-master's Doctor of Nursing Practice (DNP) program.
+We are currently accepting applications for the fall 2014 Post-Master's Doctor of Nursing Practice (DNP) program.
+The application deadline is July 1, 2014 and we encourage students to apply and submit all supporting documents as soon as possible as capacity is limited.
 This program is being offered in response to the growing need for doctorally-prepared nurse clinicians/scholars and educators.
 DNP prepared professionals provide evidence-based interventions and best practices to support individuals, families, and populations, and develop systems of care, based on research utilization.

 The DNP is a practice-focused doctoral degree that educates nurses to become expert clinicians, leaders in health policy, and catalysts for improved health care delivery within an interprofessional environment.
 This online program is available to students who possess a master's degree in an advanced practice area such as a nurse practitioner or clinical nurse specialist.

 The DNP curriculum provides sequencing of courses in a flexible but rational manner.
 The courses are offered online in the fall and spring semesters with one course offered in the summer session.
 The program requires two campus visits to Saint Louis University.
 The first expected visit is a 2-3 day orientation at the beginning of the program.
 A second visit of 1-2 days is expected at the end of the program to present the capstone project.
 The post-master's DNP requires a total of 28 credit hours beyond the MSN.
 Students may transfer 5 to 6 credit hours of comparable graduate level coursework at the discretion of the School of Nursing.

 Student Learning Outcomes

 The DNP graduate is educated to:

 - Use advanced knowledge of mid-range and translational theories from nursing and other disciplines as a framework for advanced nursing practice.

 - Critically examine research and scholarship to support evidence-based clinical practice.